Lake Michigan Monster: Release

 The US premiere of Lake Michigan Monster occurred at the 2018 Milwaukee Film Festival.

 Lake Michigan Monster premiered at the Milwaukee Film Festival on October 24, 2018, and listed in the Milwaukee Magazine for their 5 most anticipated films.
 The film was screened at various film festivals in 2019, starting on February 2, where it was screened at the Beloit International Film Festival, followed by a Q & A with Tews.
 It was screened on March 9 at the MidWest WeirdFest in its official line-up, and on April 7 at the Wisconsin Film Festival.
 The 10th Annual Door County Short Film Fest presented a special screening of the film on April 19.
 From April 7 to June 28 it would have screenings at the Milwaukee Twisted Dreams Film Festival and the Vidlings & Tapeheads Film Festival, respectively.
 Its international premiere was held on July 25, at the Fantasia International Film Festival in Montreal.
 It was a part of the official films screened at the 6th annual FilmQuest film festival, where it was shown on September 11.
 The Bay City-based event Hell's Half Mile Film & Music Festival screened the film on September 27, and was showcased at the Northeast Wisconsin Horror Film Festival on October 11.

 Screenings at multiple film festivals continued through the final half of 2019, notably at the Lausanne Underground Film and Music Festival, Nightmares Film Festival, Driftless Film Festival, it premiered in the United Kingdom at the Abertoir Festival.
 In 2023, the Milwaukee-based Lakefront Brewery hosted screenings of the film on May 20.
 This was followed by additional showings at the Avalon Theater from May 21 to May 27, with Tews in attendance for a Q & A. after each screening.
 It was selected for inclusion into the 56th Sitges Film Festival, and was screened in the "Sitges Classics" section of the program in October 2023.
 In 2024, it was released theatrically for one day by the Cleveland Institute of Art, and later at the Grand Illusion Cinema for the latter's annual horror series "All Monsters Attack!".

 Home media

 In July 2020, the distribution company Arrow Films acquired rights for the film, and released it on home media that August.
 On July 31, the company hosted a 24-hour virtual premiere on the site AltaVOD.
 The premiere included supplementary interviews from the cast and crew.
 It was released via the company's channel and video on demand on August 3, and later on Blu-ray in the United Kingdom on November 3, 2020.
-The release featured "drunk" and "sober" audio commentary from the cast and crew, visual effects breakdowns, behind-the-scenes photographs, and an illustrated collector's booklet by the British writer Barry Forshaw.
+The release featured "drunk" and "sober" audio commentaries with members of the cast and crew, a third audio commentary with critics Alexandra Heller-Nicholas and Emma Westwood, visual effects breakdowns, a behind-the-scenes photo gallery, and an illustrated booklet featuring an appraisal of the film by Barry Forshaw.